tanabee/gas-codelab/docs/codelab.md

 You can improve this project.
 I'll show you some examples.

 - Retrieve Over 500 Gmail threads (Using for statement)
-- Not overwrite but add the messages
+- Not overwrite but add the messages to Spreadsheet
 - Visualize the data using [Data Studio](https://datastudio.google.com)